-In Favor of LD 146 - An Act to Increase the Maximum Amount of the Historic Property Rehabilitation Tax Credit That May be Taken in a Year
+In Favor of LD 435 - An Act to Expand the Historic Property Rehabilitation Tax Credit

-Submitted January 27, 2025
+Submitted March 5, 2025

-Greetings, Senator Grohoski, Representative Cloutier, and the members of the Committee on Taxation.
+Greetings, Senator Grohoski, Representative Cloutier, and Members of the Committee on Taxation.

 My name is Marge Kilkelly, and I am a Policy Consultant for the Maine Council on Aging (MCOA).
-The MCOA is a broad, multidisciplinary network of over 135 organizations, businesses, municipalities, and older community members working to ensure we can all live healthy, engaged, and secure lives with choices and opportunities as we age at home and in community settings.
-I am testifying in favor of LD 146.
+The MCOA is a broad, multidisciplinary network of over 140 organizations, businesses, municipalities, and older community members working to ensure we can all live healthy, engaged, and secure lives with choices and opportunities as we age at home and in community settings.